-New student enrollment for the 2020/2021 school year starts with submitting a Request for Admission Form to our school office.
-The 2020/2021 enrollment lottery for the TK-5 classroom-based program has already taken place and some of our grade levels have waitlists, while others still have space available.
-The enrollment lottery for the TK-8 Virtual Academy Program takes place on Monday, August 3.
+New student enrollment for the 2021/22 school year starts with submitting a Request for Admission Form to our school office.
+The 2021/22 enrollment lottery for the TK-5 classroom-based program and Tk-8 Virtual Academy Program will take place in February.
 We know that spaces sometimes open up as families make their final enrollment decisions in August.
 To inquire about available space in your child's grade, please call the office at 530.885.7067 or email firstname.lastname@example.org.

 Alta Vista Community Charter School welcomes Requests for Admission from all students, including immigrant students and students who are not U.S. citizens.